swsmith310/libswsdm/README.md

 `void sws::DM::parse(std::string const& s, const char d, std::vector<std::string>& o1, std::vector<std::string>& o2)` - The function that interprets *.swsd* files.
 Uses a simple string splitting algorithm to separate data keys and values into separate `std::vector<std::string>` variables which are then iterated through to add or manipulate data.

 `void sws::DM::add_data(const std::string &k, const std::string &v)` - This function creates a `new std::unique_ptr<sws::Data>` and pushes it onto the vector.

-`void sws::DM::update_data(const std::string &k, const std::string &v)` - This function modifies the value of `std::unique_ptr<sws::Data>` objects by iterating through the `data` list using `std::transform` to find the key that matches `k` and changing the value of that data to `v`.
-This version is primarily intended to be used in `sws::DM::load_data` and the one detailed below should be preferred in most cases.

 `void sws::DM::update_data(const int &i, const std::string &v)` - This function allows you to update an individual data object's value by index.
 This version of the function should be preferred in most cases.